ustaxcourt/case-management-rfq/README.md

 Like all courts, the Tax Court uses a case management system to manage its caseload.
 The current system is a legacy, non-web-based system.
 The Court intends to develop and deploy a new, web-based electronic filing and case management system that uses open source software.

-Here we provide [a draft of the Request for Quotes (RFQ)](01_RFQ.md) that we intend to release to solicit software development services to build our new case management system.
-We are requesting comments and questions no later than Friday, July 13, 2018.
+Here we provide [a Request for Quotes (RFQ)](01_RFQ.md) to solicit software development services to build our new case management system.
+Responses are due no later than Friday, August 24, 2018.

-We intend to release the final RFQ later this summer with responses due within 3-4 weeks of its release.

 ## Table of Contents